 Read the form carefully and ask questions if anything is not clear.

-Your provider will ask questions about your past health.
-They will also give you a
+Your healthcare provider will ask questions about your past health.
+They will also

-physical exam.
-This is to make sure you are in good health before you have surgery.
+give you a physical exam.
+This is to make sure you are in good health before you have

 You must not eat or drink anything for 8 hours before the surgery.
 This often means

 no food or drink after midnight.
-Sometimes, your provider may decide that the urgency
+Sometimes, your healthcare provider may decide that

-Make sure your provider has a list of all medicines (prescribed and over-the-counter)
+Make sure your healthcare provider has a list of all medicines (prescribed and over-the-counter)

 and all herbs, vitamins, and supplements that you are taking.